"We were never enemies, child."

 "One day, many years later, the singing man came to knock on her door again.
 She was overjoyed at the return of her love!
 No longer withered and decayed, he was so very intoxicatingly wonderful, as if the pain of separation had never occurred.
 When they kissed, she realized the awful truth: that what lurked inside her husband was not him, nor of this world.
 It attempted to gorge itself upon her aether."

-And the witch tricked and baited and lured and killed and k̸i̵l̵l̶e̵d̵ and ķ̷͎̱̬̈́̉͆̐̆͘ḭ̴̈́ḻ̶̜̅̄̈́l̵̨͕̠̝̜̪͊͒̄̃̒ě̵̲͕̮̼͍̺̄d̵̞͖̾̉͘ until she was of tenebrous Light, a paradox less than human, and her friend watched with glee as her crusade painted a trillion mad colors until even the deathless Darklings submitted before her conquest and they learned f̶e̵a̷r̷; until the witch's name was taboo.
+the Witch tricked and baited and lured and killed and k̸i̵l̵l̶e̵d̵ and ķ̷͎̱̬̈́̉͆̐̆͘ḭ̴̈́ḻ̶̜̅̄̈́l̵̨͕̠̝̜̪͊͒̄̃̒ě̵̲͕̮̼͍̺̄d̵̞͖̾̉͘ until she was of tenebrous Light, a paradox less than human, and her friend watched with glee as her crusade painted a trillion mad colors until even the deathless Darklings submitted before her conquest and they learned f̶e̵a̷r̷; until the Witch's name was taboo.
 It echoed into yesterday and tomorrow through dreams, prophecy, and history.

 "It called itself 'Peace Everlasting'.
 It called itself 'Eu Thanatos'.
 It called itself Euthanasia.